The Devil Wears Prada (film): In other media

-The success of the film led to a proposed, but unrealized, American dramedy series that was in contention to air for the 2007–08 television season on Fox.
-It was to be produced by Fox Television Studios, with the premise adjusted for the confines of a traditional half-hour or one-hour dramedy with a single camera set-up.
-However, it never reached the point of even producing a pilot episode.
+The film's success led to a proposed American dramedy series meant to air for the 2007–08 season on Fox.
+However, it never reached a pilot episode.

 With the video release came renewed interest in Weisberger's novel.
 It ranked eighth on USA Today's list of 2006 best sellers and was the second most borrowed book in American libraries.
 The audiobook version was released in October 2006 and quickly made it to third on that medium's fiction best seller list.

 Home media

-The DVD was released on December 12, 2006, and has, in addition to the film, the following extras: